ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

   * Title it "Steering Committee vote" and "Limit voting" to the ``Steering Committee``.

-  * Do not set the close date because this cannot be changed later.
+  * Do not set the close date because it cannot be changed later.

   * Results should be "Always Visible" unless there is some good reason for the SC votes not to be public.